 All of our heritage reporting and interpretations are carried out by staff who are qualified and experienced archaeological specialists, fieldwork is undertaken by dedicated, full-time geophysicists / surveyors and all archaeological surveys are managed by Mark Whittingham (MCIfA), who has over 20 years experience in the geophysical and heritage sectors.
 We are able to offer informed surveys carried out to the highest standards.

-Phase Heritage only undertake non-intrusive surveys and so Phase Heritage is independent of the consultancy and excavation aspects of an archaeological assessment meaning that we can offer a truly unbiased survey and informed interpretation.
+Phase Heritage only undertake non-intrusive surveys and so we are independent of the consultancy and excavation aspects of an archaeological assessment.
+This means that we can offer a truly unbiased survey and informed interpretation.

-Phase SI can also assist in the procurement of archaeological excavations or watching briefs by working closely with specialist contractors.
+Phase Heritage can also assist in the procurement of archaeological excavations, desk-based assessments or watching briefs by working closely with specialist contractors.